lassekongo83/amber-theme/README.md

 #### Left aligned maximize buttons
 Left aligned maximize buttons in the titlebar will swap appearance on normal GNOME applications using client side decorations (csd).
 Applications that don't use csd (gnome-terminal for example) will use the right aligned appearance, even if it's left aligned.
 Just a minor inconsistency.

+## Copying or Reusing

+The GTK theme(s) and included scripts are free software licensed under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).